🚀 See Middesk in action with an instant, self-guided demo

 • A Customer Identification Program (CIP), Customer Due Diligence (CDD), and Enhanced Due Diligence (EDD) are components of the overarching anti-financial crime systems, Know Your Customer (KYC) and Know Your Business (KYB).

-• A CIP is concerned with identifying a businesses’ customers and ensuring those identities are unique and valid.
+• A CIP is concerned with identifying a business's customers and ensuring those identities are unique and valid.

 • CDD and EDD, in contrast, are about investigating a customer’s identity and background to understand their behavioral patterns and assess the risks they represent.

 Customer Identification Programs (CIPs) are mandatory screening processes for US financial institutions (FIs) and Fintechs.
-They are meant to ensure FIs are able to determine that their customers are real entities with valid and unique corresponding identities.
+They are meant to ensure FIs are able to determine that their customers are real entities with valid and unique corresponding identities, and that they are screening to ensure they aren’t engaging with prohibited businesses.
 However, they aren’t the only regulatory requirements for FIs when it comes to preventing financial crime.

 Customer due diligence (CDD) and enhanced due diligence (EDD) — along with periodic identity and ongoing monitoring — are also key parts of overarching anti-financial crime systems: Know Your Customer (KYC) and Know Your Business (KYB).
 This article explores the differences between CIP, CDD, and EDD through the lens of how they fit within KYB and KYC.